 - Ink Premier: Intro bonus: $1,000 cash back for spending $10,000 in 3 months.
 Earn up to 2.5% cash back. $195 annual fee.
 Read more here.

 - Note that unlike the other Ink cards, the Ink Premier card can only earn cash back, the points from this particular card can’t be transferred to other cards or into miles.

 Q: How do I know if I’m eligible to open a card due to 5/24 restrictions?

 A: Normally, you need to be under 5/24 limits to get approved for Chase cards, which means that you have been approved for fewer than 5 new consumer credit cards in the past 24 months.

-And this month, Chase has been approving many, though certainly not all, applications from people who are over the 5/24 limit.
+Chase has been approving many, though certainly not all, Ink card applications from people who are over the 5/24 limit.
 The only way to know if those limits will apply to you is if you apply for the card.
 While the exact rhyme or reason for approvals is unknown, there have been reports from people who have opened as many as 9 consumer cards over the past 24 months.

 Q: How do I know how many consumer cards I have opened in the past 24 months?

 A: Only cards that you were approved for count towards the 5/24 number, denied applications and other hard pulls do not count.